SOA is service-oriented architectures

 SOA does not provide the whole solution by itself.
 However, associated with Enterprise Architecture, SOA helps encompass IT and the business in a global vision.

-Modeliosoft's Contribution to SOA
+Modelio's Contribution to SOA

-Modeliosoft is one of the many contributors to the OMG's SoaML standard.
+Modelio is one of the many contributors to the OMG's SoaML standard.

 SoaML is a standard modeling language dedicated to designing and modeling SOA solutions using the Unified Modeling Language® (UML®).
 SoaML is mainly defined as a UML profile that uses the built-in extension mechanisms of UML to define SOA concepts in terms of existing UML concepts.
 SoaML can be used with current “off the shelf” UML tools although some tools may offer enhanced modeling capabilities.

 SoaML integrates modeling capabilities to support the use of SOA at different levels and with different methodologies, in particular support for the “contract-based” and “interface-based” approaches which, in general, follow the “ServiceContract” and “ServiceInterface” elements of the SoaML profile respectively.

 Modelio's Support for SOA Modeling

 Modelio provides a module dedicated to SOA modeling named Modelio TOGAF Architect.
 This module, which is integrated in the Modelio BA - Enterprise Architect product, is based on the usual notions and approaches to model SOA architectures.
 It is purposely simple, in order to be easily usable by users who are not necessarily well-versed in the arcanes of UML.
 Its main concepts are: